 Hosting giveaways can increase your brand awareness by up to 30% when compared to previous marketing tactics.

-Here are four ways giveaways and contest can grow your coffee shop:
+Here are three ways giveaways and contest can grow your coffee shop:

 View this post on Instagram